 My Cheltenham tour started on the saddle of hired bike from The Bicycle Hub.
 Conveniently, over the road from Cheltenham Spa station it’s in the perfect spot to pick up a bike and explore the town.
 Download the Compass Holidays app and search for the Regency Cheltenham Cycle Trail, which takes you on an largely off-road tour of the city.
 I love cycling.
 Slow enough to take in surrounds, easy to hop off and lock up.
 We cycled the Honeybourne line, an old railway line that takes an off-road and peace path through the town up to Pittville Park, an beyond.
 Places I would not have otherwise discovered without the bike.

 A Victorian ornamental park, originally designed for promenading.
-It is home to the grand Pump Room where, when open, you can still take the Cheltenham spa waters.
+It is home to the Grand Pump Room where, when open, you can still take the Cheltenham spa waters.
 Pillville Park has lakes and established trees, laid out by its Victorian designers.
-It also has a modern, imaginative play area with bird aviaries.
+I’d say Pittville Park has something for everyone.
+There is a modern, imaginative play area with bird aviaries.
 Older children will love the skating/BMX/scooting area.
-The cafe hires out rowing boats and pitch-and-putt kit, alongside, hot drinks, cakes and ice creams.
-I’d say Pittville Park has something for everyone.
+The cafe hires out rowing boats and pitch-and-putt kit, alongside, hot drinks, cakes, and ice creams.

 The Paint Festival